GoogleChrome/workbox/docs/index.md

 # Welcome to Workbox

-Workbox is a suite of helper libraries for service workers and progressive web apps.
-You can implement workbox features in a manner of minutes.
-While it's full set of features can be used in all types and scales of web apps.
+Workbox is a suite of helper libraries for service workers and progressive web apps designed to simplify your development experience.

+The easiest workbox deployments implement precaching in a manner of minutes.
+While the full set of features supports such things as runtime caching, routing, offline analytics, background syncing, and more.

 ## A service worker in two minutes